Gynoid Fat: Function and Possible Role in Fertility

 - Healthy men: 0.85 - 0.95

-After the menopause, a women's ratio will often increase and her body fat distribution will more closely resemble that of a normal male.
+After the menopause, a woman's WHR will often increase and her body fat distribution will more closely resemble that of a normal male.
 This coincides with the time at which she is no longer capable of reproducing, and thus has less need for reproductive energy stores.

-WHR is unique in that it is the only body feature that serves as a reliable marker of a female's age as well as her general reproductive status.
+WHR is unique in that it is the only body feature that serves as a reliable marker of a female's age and general health.
+It may also provide information on her overall reproductive status.

 Women with a low WHR have a reduced risk of heart disease, type 2 diabetes, and various cancers.
 They typically have fewer mental health issues and are less likely to experience depression.
 Maintaining a low WHR (ensuring a proportion of gynoid fat remains) after the menopause can also help to protect against cognitive decline.